 You may pre-qualify for a Canada immigration program.

-If you are seeking employment, professional licensing or further study in Canada, ICES will help you to evaluate your formal for-credit educational programs of study for people who have studied in other countries and then determines comparable levels in Canadian terms.
+If you are seeking employment, professional licensing or further study in Canada, International Credential Evaluation Service will help you to evaluate your formal for-credit educational programs of study for people who have studied in other countries and then determines comparable levels in Canadian terms.
 The results of an ICES assessment are provided in evaluation reports that are objective, consistent, and reliable.

 The estimated processing time for a Basic Evaluation Assessments is four (4) weeks from the date all required documents are received.